TheJacksonLaboratory/SVE/README.md

 ##Structural Variation Engine<br>
 (c) 2016 Timothy Becker<br><br>
-A script based execution engine for SV calling that abstracts seperate SV calling pipelines into a stage.
+A script based execution engine for SV calling that abstracts separate SV calling pipelines into a stage.
 Each stage has a set of configurations for runtime which is stored as a JSON format parameter map.
 Each SV caller stage has access to a set of standard inputs as well as reference specific and SV caller specific files and ecosystems that are needed for execution.
 Additional metadata files directories are automatically generated at runtime into user specified directories.
 Each SV calling stage produces a VCF formated file for use as input to the FusorSV data fusion and arbitration method.
 Additional features include process spawning, output checking file conversion and database integration.
-Adapted for use on single systems, clusters or cloud systems viadocker images.
+Adapted for use on single systems, clusters or cloud systems via docker images.
 Easily extensible for addition of new SV calling algorithms and data sources.
-Several comon pre and post processing stages are included.<br>
+Several common pre and post processing stages are included.<br>

 ###Requirements (docker) full SVE
 docker toolbox (or engine) version 1.13.0+<br>